 As noted earlier, you can be charged for driving under the influence if you have a BAC of at least 0.08 percent and are in actual physical control of a motor vehicle—meaning you are in possession of keys while also being impaired from drugs or alcohol—so you can get in trouble even if you are sleeping in your car and it is not moving.

-At Cobb Law Firm, our DUI defense lawyers recognize the different injunctions you could face if you are charged with a DUI.
+At Florida Criminal Defense Legal Group, our DUI defense lawyers recognize the different injunctions you could face if you are charged with a DUI.

 The primary goal of your attorney is to help you avoid a conviction—which is possible through a trial governed by a jury or judge, or a plea bargain.
 Your defending attorneys can negotiate and reduce the risk of severe penalties.

 This requires careful compromise with the prosecutor that few laymen can negotiate on their own.